Find Cheap Auto Insurance Quotes in Your Area

 These differences in minimum coverage requirements partly account for the variations in car insurance cost, so be sure you understand the details of what coverage is required in your state before you begin shopping.

-If it does, be sure to get quotes from multiple insurers both large and small to see who can offer you your best rates.
+Either way, get car insurance quotes from multiple insurers both large and small to see who can offer you your best rates.
 Our research found that, of the major national insurers, USAA and State Farm offer the cheapest rates for full coverage.
-You may find a better deal with a small local or regional insurer, though, so be sure to shop around before purchasing a policy.
+You may find a better deal with a small local or regional insurer, though, so it pays to shop around before purchasing a policy.